ABOUT

 Education & credentials

-Over $120,000 invested in education and professional development.
-Countless hours of unpaid internships, self-directed study, and time spent in rooms learning from the best across multiple industries.
-This list isn't a résumé — it's a record of what it took to build a coaching practice worth trusting.
+Over $120,000 invested in education and professional development, plus countless hours of unpaid internships and self-directed study.
+This isn't a résumé — it's a record of what it took to build a coaching practice worth trusting.

 Formal education